 Even though there is not enough scientific evidence to support all the reasons of why you should dry brush, I still believe that you can just try it and see what works for you.
 My skin felt different after it; softer, smoother and definitely more toned, so that’s good enough for me; after all, I could see the results and I felt good after the process.

-The best time to dry brush is in the morning before you shower or in the evening before you go to bed.
+The best time to dry brush is in the morning before you shower.
+You can also dry brush in the evening, but many recommend including it in your morning routine.
 The process is very simple:

 brush – shower – moisturize